Portia Munson: Career

 Boetzkes further characterizes "Pink Projects" and another work, "Green Piece", as considering "the cultural significance of commodities through their accumulation and redistribution."
 She goes on to explain that in her view, Munson's work "can be taken as a protracted meditation on the materiality of plastic, as objects cycle from absurd commodity to meaningless thing to excessive substance."
 In "Green Piece," Boetzkes explains that "green politics is made explicit, as green is shown in the proliferation of objects needed to tend suburban lawns – fly swatters, lawn furniture, garden hoses, yard tools, AstroTurf, bug spray – alongside plastic cucumbers and artificial plants."

+Other major works include “Bound Angel”, first exhibited in a solo show at P·P·O·W in 2022, a large-scale installation of a table adorned with mostly white figurines depicting angels, madonnas and “perfect” women, bound with ropes and string.
+John Vincler, of the New York Times, wrote about the show: “It’s hard to pull off the alchemist’s trick of turning tchotchkes and kitsch into art gold, but the Catskill, New York-based artist Portia Munson manages this handily, as if a rigorous method were applied to a hoarder’s madness, with intuitive groupings and hints of classification discernible within the clutter.”
+Vincler continues, “[The work’s] … hit differently in the aftermath of the Supreme Court overturning Roe v.
+Wade.
+Either bound or reduced to cheap commodities, the femme body is offered up, fragmented and put on display, all but asking aloud: Whose bodily autonomy?”